shunyeka-spl/terraform-provider-autobotai/docs/integrations/resource_aws_integration.md

         }

     ```
-3. To use the autobotAI Aws Integration follow the "index.md"
+3. For implementing autobotAI AWS Integration, refer to the instructions provided in the [autobotAI-Provider-Guidance](../autobotAI_provider_guidance.md) document.